medic/cht-docs/content/en/contribute/code/workflow.md

 ---

 Test passed successfully. :white_check_mark:
-Moving the ticket to `Ready to Merge`
+The ticket is ready to merge.
 @<developer's name>

 {{< /tab >}}